Heritage Expeditions: History

 In May 2021, Heritage Expeditions announced that it had acquired the former polar expedition cruise vessel Hanseatic; more recently known as RCGS Resolute.
 Following an extensive refit the vessel was renamed as Heritage Adventurer.
 During the refit, the passenger accommodation was reduced from 184 to 140.
 Heritage Expeditions said that this was to provide a more comfortable and spacious experience on board.
 The vessel began expedition cruises for the company in October 2022.

 The company has extended its range of cruise destinations to include the Philippines, Japan, Indonesia and the Kimberley in Western Australia.

-In March 2025, the company celebrated its 40 year anniversary with a function onboard Heritage Adventurer in Wellington.
+In March 2025, the company celebrated its 40-year anniversary with a function onboard Heritage Adventurer in Wellington.
 The New Zealand Minister of Conservation acknowledged the work of the company in responsible management of expedition tourism.
 The event also celebrated a research partnership with the South Island iwi Ngāi Tahu.

+In February 2026, Heritage Expeditions announced that the expedition cruise vessel Exploris One would join their fleet in May 2027 and be renamed as Heritage Discoverer.
+Exploris One is an ice-strengthened expedition cruise ship built by Rauma shipyard in Finland and launched in 1989.
+The company plans to operate the vessel with 130 passengers and an expedition crew of 15.
+There will be 14 Zodiacs to provide expedition experiences off the vessel.
+Prior to entering service with Heritage Expeditions cruises, the vessel was chartered out to Polar Latitudes Expeditions.

 Affiliations

 Heritage Expeditions is a member of the International Association of Antarctica Tour Operators.